bouvdog/FFNExercise/README.md

 •	1 endpoint that will return the list of agents with the tasks currently assigned to them if any.

 ### Notes
-Running 'mvn test' from the command line may not work.
+Running 'mvn test' from the command line should work

 This application is not thread-safe.